chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 The A* algorithm does a lot of book-keeping.
 While it searches the map it is continously storing information about each potential path.
 This information is stored in various data containers.
 The overall performance of the algorithm is, to a large extent, determined by the design and implementation of these containers.

-For the containers I could use [C++'s STL](http://en.wikipedia.org/wiki/Standard_Template_Library).
+I considered using [C++'s Standard Template Library](http://en.wikipedia.org/wiki/Standard_Template_Library) (STL) for the containers.
 As you may know, a [lot](http://gamedev.stackexchange.com/questions/268/stl-for-games-yea-or-nay) has been [said](http://simonask.tumblr.com/post/59763277483/why-stl-isnt-great-for-game-development) about STL, especially in game development circles.
 Personally, I don't like it for two reasons:

 * It's too general.
 They try to do everything and end up being really good at nothing.
 * It's too hung up on object oriented paradigms for my taste.
 I am not big fan of constructors, destructors, RAII, etc.